You Asked: Can Tamiflu prevent the flu?

 This season’s influenza, or flu, vaccine is only 48 percent effective, according to the Centers for Disease Control and Prevention.
 Although that’s better than the 47 percent and 19 percent effectiveness rate for the 2015–16 season and 2014–15 season respectively, it still means that the vaccine will not prevent the flu in over half of its recipients.
 If you don’t like those odds, you may reach for other methods of flu prevention, one of those being antiviral medications like Tamiflu.

 Tamiflu, or oseltamivir, is a prescription antiviral medication that comes in an oral form of varying dosages.
-“It is used to treat the flu virus in those who have experienced flu symptoms for 48 hours or less or to help prevent contraction of the virus if someone in close proximity—such as a household member—has the flu,” said Victoria Pho, BS, PharmD, CGP, a clinical assistant professor at the Texas A&M Rangel College of Pharmacy and clinical pharmacy specialist at the Harris County Hospital District.
+“It is used to treat the flu virus in those who have experienced flu symptoms for 48 hours or less or to help prevent contraction of the virus if someone in close proximity—such as a household member—has the flu,” said Victoria Pho, BS, PharmD, CGP, a clinical assistant professor at the Texas A&M Rangel College of Pharmacy and clinical pharmacy specialist at the San Jose Clinic.

 The flu can run its course in one to two weeks, with the most severe symptoms of fever, congestion, aches and chills of occurring in the first two to three days.
 “If we can get antiviral medicines to patients as soon as the first symptoms are displayed, it could mean the difference between hospitalization and home-based care,” said Cristie Columbus, MD, vice dean of the Texas A&M College of Medicine.